AJStacy/be-our-guest/README.md

 Be Our Guest differs from other JS IoC containers primarily by its asynchronous nature.
 Other IoC container variations that currently exist are synchronous in nature.
 This presents some issues; primarily with booting dependencies that are asynchronous.

 As an example let's say we have a module that handles auth within our application.
-After you construct and register the module it requires a boot step send some requests to the backend system to retrieve auth tokens that our other API modules will require.
+After you construct and register the module it requires a boot step to send some requests to the backend system to retrieve auth tokens that our other API modules will require.
 This action is an asynchronous action and we do not want to block initialization of our other modules while this module makes its request.
 We also need to inject this module into other modules that depend on the auth token.
 Those modules must await the initialization of our token module before they can be used.
 As you can see, providing async support for these types of initialization are crucial.

 Be Our Guest is written in TypeScript and provides strong typing support for registering, booting, and getting your services and is centrally typed from a single provided Registry type.
 What this means is that you define your types once in a single place.